 NYU uses the Common Application, which is used by approximately 600 U.S. colleges and universities.
-However, we will no longer take into account any answer to the Common App’s broad questions about criminal or disciplinary offenses.
-Applicants to NYU need not answer those questions.
+In the NYU Member Questions, we ask our own narrow questions about convictions or disciplinary actions involving violence.

 We believe these narrow questions strike a balance between giving people a second chance through higher education and providing the University with information that may have a bearing on our campus’ safety.
 Answering “yes” to these questions is not and never has been an automatic bar to admission, and an applicant’s answers to those questions will not even be reviewed until we make a preliminary decision based on academic merit.

-If you have any questions about NYU’s philosophy and approach to the Common App’s broad questions about criminal or disciplinary offenses, please contact Jonathan Williams, Assistant Vice President for Undergraduate Admissions, at +1 212 998 4554.
+If you have any questions about NYU’s philosophy and approach to criminal or disciplinary offenses, please contact Jonathan Williams, Assistant Vice President for Undergraduate Admissions, at +1 212 998 4554.